alexpolt/alexpolt.github.io/src/rven.md

   developed a Java app for Google Play Store (Color Throne).

   Used that time to boost my C++ skills, got a deep understanding of new features in C++11.
-  Also read a lot about computer graphics algorithms and rendering technique, wrote a couple programs, came up with a new anti-aliasing algorithm (*DFAA*).
+  Also read a lot about computer graphics algorithms and rendering techniques, wrote a couple programs, came up with a new anti-aliasing algorithm (*DFAA*).
 Got a good idea of lock-free programming and came up with a new lock-free data structure *atomic\_data*.